joewadcan/intro_to_code_site/README.md

 - **100% = Participation + Quizzes + Assignments**

 ## Testimonials

+Over the 5 years I've been teaching this class, I'm proud to have heard it's made an impact on people's careers.
+Here's a few choice messages I've been sent by folks who've taken my course in the past:

 > "I just joined SendGrid and am convinced that the fact that I took your coding class gave me an edge in getting this job -- so thank you!" - Matt (Fall 13)